 - no response to stress management practices

-- no symptom relief even after removing trigger foods, such as coffee, alcohol, and spicy foods.
+- no symptom relief even after removing trigger foods, such as dairy, coffee, alcohol, and spicy foods

-One 2014 clinical trial, comparing effects of low FODMAP diets in people with and without IBS, found IBS symptoms were improved by up to 50 percent with a low FODMAP within a week of implementing the diet.
+One 2014 clinical trial compared the effects of low FODMAP diets in people with and without IBS.
+The study authors found that IBS symptoms improved in the low FODMAP group within a week of implementing the diet.

-It is important to note low FODMAP diets are restrictive and should be temporary.
-This is because low FODMAP diets cut out many nutrient-rich foods.
+It is important to note that low FODMAP diets are restrictive and should be temporary.

 A low FODMAP diet involves three phases:

-- Elimination: In this phase, which can last from 3 to 8 weeks depending on their response, a person eliminates all high FODMAPs from their diet.
+- Elimination: In this phase, which can last from 3–8 weeks depending on a person's response to the diet, a person eliminates all high FODMAPs from their diet.

-- Reintroduction: Once the elimination phase is over, individuals can start reintroducing FODMAP types into their diet one at a time, about every 3 to 7 days, to see which foods trigger their symptoms.
+- Reintroduction: Once the elimination phase is over and a person's symptoms have returned to baseline or are significantly improved, they can start reintroducing FODMAP foods into their diet one at a time, about every 3–7 days.
+This can help a person identify which foods trigger their symptoms.

-- Maintenance: The maintenance phase involves going back to eating as normal as possible, limiting the FODMAP foods that cause IBS symptoms and maintaining this practice.
-Eventually, some people may be able to incorporate all or most FODMAPs back into their diet with no symptoms.
+- Maintenance: The maintenance phase involves returning to a regular diet as far as possible, limiting only the FODMAP foods that cause IBS symptoms.
+Eventually, some people may be able to incorporate all or most FODMAPs back into their diet without symptoms.

-Useful resources for low FODMAP diets and specific foods to include and remove in a low FODMAP diet are the International Foundation for Functional Gastrointestinal Disorders and the Monash University app.
+Useful resources for information about low FODMAP diets and specific foods to include and remove in a low FODMAP diet are the International Foundation for Gastrointestinal Disorders and the Monash University app.